Residential Living FAQs

 Currently we do not allow students to build or bring loft beds into the units.

 Students are not permitted to nail objects or pictures to the wall.
 We encourage the use of painters tape, putty, or 3M brand adhesive.
 There will be a fine assessed for each nail hole.

 Because of the potential problems that individual painting causes, students are not permitted to paint their rooms.
 Painting your room will be considered a damage and you will be charged accordingly.

-Please submit maintenance requests to your RA as soon as the problem is detected.
+Please submit maintenance requests to the main housing office as soon as the problem is detected.
 The RA will have a work order submitted on your behalf to the Physical Plant.
 Your work order will then be placed in the appropriate shop's queue.
 Please allow 2-3 days for your maintenance request to be completed.

 The Office of Residential Living and the University claim no responsiblity for personal items that are stolen, lost or damaged.
 This includes items lost due to natural disasters, fires, floods, and human destruction.
 We encourage all residents to purchase renter's insurance.
 The best defense against stolen property is to keep your room locked at all times, even if you are right across the hall.